openx/mobile-ios-sdk-doc/info/ios-sdk-release-notes.md

 **Features**

 * Support the deeplink+.
 The SDK is able to manage the app-targeting campaigns.
 * Track [render impressions](info/ios-sdk-impression-tracking.md).
 The SDK tracks impressions according to the MRC Guidelines.
 * Support CCPA.
 * Update the Transparency and Consent Framework (GDPR) to TCF v2.
 * Support iOS 13.
 * Support Vertical Video ads.
 * Support MoPub’s custom AdapterConfiguration.

 **Changes and Improvements**

 * The configuration settings for ad requests was changed.
 The access to the sensitive fields was limited to prevent inappropriate bidding.
-* The behaviour between several active ad views was improved.
+* The behavior between several active ad views was improved.
 Now you can place different ad units on the same view.
 * ⚠️ The methods in some [protocols](ios-sdk-delegates.md) were renamed to support the managing of different ad views by single controller.
 * Improvements and corrections for the logging system.

 Version 4.10